Apprenticeships represent a cost-effective way of developing your talent and building your skills base to grow your

 Training providers and ACCA will work with you to recruit apprentices, develop your training programme and access funding.

 Our Job Board will also help you find and hire the right people.

 We know through our research that young finance professionals want clear paths for progression and it’s a major incentive for them.
-Providing an apprenticeship scheme and the chance to up-skill shows your commitment to the long-term development, which in turn leads to higher staff retention.
+Providing an apprenticeship scheme and the chance to up-skill shows your commitment to the long-term development of your people, which in turn leads to higher staff retention.

-92% of employers who employ apprentices say that apprenticeships lead to a more motivated and satisfied workforce, with staff members contributing to their apprentices’ training and valuing the chance to help.
+92% of employers who employ apprentices say that apprenticeships lead to a more motivated and satisfied workforce, because employees contribute to apprentices’ training and value the chance to help.

 Your existing staff can use the ACCA apprenticeship programme as a foundation for developing advanced skills, right up to chartered certified status.

 The programme also offers opportunities to go on to gain Bachelor’s and Master’s degrees.

 Apprenticeships are a powerful way to attract new digitally savvy talent into your organisation.

 By providing an ACCA apprenticeship, you can engage diverse local and national talent and offer an alternative to university that allows people to get a headstart on building their careers.

 57% of employers report a high proportion of their apprentices going onto management positions within their organisations.